• Skip to primary navigation

 Protein Cookie Dough

 This protein cookie dough is such a fun and easy treat with the most incredible taste.
-It's made with no eggs so is safe to eat raw and is sure to satisfy any sweet tooth.
+It's made with no eggs so is safe to eat raw and has 42 grams of protein per serving!

 Print Pin Rate